ariatemplates/editors-tools/ultimate-poc/README.md

 ## Environment

+To be able to develop the project or even use the product you need to:

 * Install [Node.js](http://nodejs.org/download/) - tested with latest version ([0.10.12](http://nodejs.org/dist/v0.10.12/node.exe) at the time of writing)
 	* the `node` binary must in in the `PATH` environment variable
 * Install Eclipse IDE - tested with latest version (Kepler at the time of writing)